TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

 ---
 uid: incremental-refresh-setup
-title: Set Up a Refresh Policy
+title: Set Up a New Refresh Policy
 author: Kurt Buhler
 updated: 2023-01-09
 applies_to: